What is a Sales Funnel?

 This person is probably reading your blog and downloading your opt-in.
 They're actively looking for a solution to their problem or want what you offer.

-Consideration- someone in the consideration stage is close to making a decision to hire someone or buy a product.
-The potential customer is interested in ratings and reviews and wants to see testimonials and understand how your business operates.
+Consideration—Someone in the consideration stage is close to making a decision to hire someone or buy a product.
+The potential customer is interested in ratings and reviews, wants to see testimonials, and wants to understand how your business operates.
 They will want to know how one option compares to another.
-They’re close to making a decision.

 This person is likely reviewing and researching information.
 They may read more of your blog or look for reviews and testimonials about your products or services.